 His friend and co-star gently reminded him, however, that he still posts fire thot pics, to which Ncuti had to make an admittance: "I’m a hoe.
 I’m sorry, I've just got to be a hoe."

 It's that spirit of acceptance and celebration of hoe-dom that makes the series so special.
 For the uninitiated, Sex Education follows Otis (Butterfield), the awkward teen son of a promiscuous sex therapist (Gillian Anderson), and his best friend Eric (Gatwa), a gay Black boy, as they deal with adolescent pressures and make some cash dishing out relationship and sex advice to their classmates with the help of Otis's crush, the troubled Maeve (Emma Mackey).
-With season two out now, the horned-up teens continue their quest to find sexual freedom, and to love and accept themselves in the hellscape known as high school.
+With season 2 out Jan.
+17, the horned-up teens continue their quest to find sexual freedom, and to love and accept themselves in the hellscape known as high school.

 Sex is well-trod territory in teen shows and films.
 But writers' rooms have often struggled to write about the topic in a nuanced, realistic way.
 Sex Education debuted at a time when ideas and representations of gender identity, sexual expression and freedom, and boundaries as a whole have become more progressive and inclusive (though still dangerously conservative in many communities around the country).
 Gen-Z teens are engaging in deeper, more thoughtful conversations on sex positivity, gender, and consent in its many forms.